Ophuscado/buy-high-sell-higher/.github/ATTRIBUTIONS.md

 # Code Attributions

-This project is inspired heavily by [Buy Low, Sell High.](https://github.com/zyairelai/buy-low-sell-high)
+This project is inspired by [Buy Low, Sell High.](https://github.com/zyairelai/buy-low-sell-high)

-Additionally, the following people and organisations have contributed in some way to this
+Additionally, the following people and organisations have contributed in some way to this project:
-project:

 - [...]